Melbourne, Florida

-Melbourne (MEL-born) is a city in Brevard County, Florida, United States.
+Melbourne (MEL-burn) is a city in Brevard County, Florida, United States.
 It is located 72 mi southeast of Orlando along Florida's Space Coast, so named because of the region's proximity to Cape Canaveral and the Kennedy Space Center.
-The city had a population of 87,561 as of July 1, 2024 according to the U.S. Census Bureau.
+The city had an estimated population of 87,561 as of July 1, 2024, according to the U.S. Census Bureau.
 Melbourne is a principal city of the Palm Bay–Melbourne–Titusville metropolitan statistical area.
 Downtown Melbourne and most of the city lie inland of the Indian River Lagoon, with a small part extending over to the barrier island.

 History

 Early human occupation

 Evidence for the presence of Paleo-Indians in the Melbourne area during the late Pleistocene epoch was uncovered during the 1920s.
 C. P. Singleton, a Harvard University zoologist, discovered the bones of a mammoth (Mammuthus columbi) on his property along Crane Creek, 1.5 mi from Melbourne, and brought in Amherst College paleontologist Frederick B. Loomis to excavate the skeleton.
 Loomis found a second elephant, with a "large, rough, flint instrument" among fragments of the elephant's ribs.
-Loomis found in the same stratum mammoth, mastodon, horse, ground sloth, tapir, peccary, camel, and saber-tooth cat bones, all extinct in Florida since the end of the Pleistocene 10,000–8,000 BCE.
+Loomis found in the same stratum mammoth, mastodon, horse, ground sloth, tapir, peccary, camel, and sabertooth cat bones, all extinct in Florida since the end of the Pleistocene 10,000–8,000 BCE.
 At a nearby site, a human rib and charcoal were found in association with Mylodon, Megalonyx, and Chlamytherium (ground sloth) teeth.
 A finely worked spear point found with these items may have been displaced from a later stratum.

 In 1925, attention shifted to the Melbourne golf course.
 A crushed human skull and finger, arm, and leg bones were found in association with a horse tooth.
 A piece of ivory that appeared to have been modified by humans was found at the bottom of the stratum containing bones.
 Other finds included a spear point near a mastodon bone and a turtle-back scraper and blade found with bear, camel, mastodon, horse, and tapir bones.
 Similar human remains, Pleistocene animals, and Paleo-Indian artifacts were found in Vero Beach, 30 mi south of Melbourne, and similar Paleo-Indian artifacts were found at the Helen Blazes archaeological site, 10 mi southwest of Melbourne.